Joseph diGenova: Counsel investigations

 DiGenova later served as Independent Counsel investigating the 1992 preelection search of then-candidate Bill Clinton's passport file by officials of the George H. W. Bush administration.
 DiGenova concluded that the passport search had been "stupid, dumb and partisan," but not illegal, and that the government should apologize to the officials who ordered the search.

 DiGenova and his wife, Victoria Toensing, started their Washington law firm, diGenova & Toensing, in January 1996.

 In 1997, diGenova was named Special Counsel to investigate the International Brotherhood of Teamsters; afterward he was named to an independent review board to monitor the Teamsters.

-Trump presidency
+First Trump presidency

 Scooter Libby

 DiGenova called on President Trump to pardon Scooter Libby, adviser of Dick Cheney, who was found guilty of perjury in an investigation revolving around leaks of sensitive classified material.
 DiGenova is married to Libby's lawyer, Victoria Toensing.
 Trump pardoned Libby on April 13, 2018.